chowy333/WMKPN-Burst_Super-Resolution/README.md

         ```

 ## How to Train
-We trained our model on synthesis datasets.
+We trained our model on synthetic datasets.

  1. check the train image path
  2. run the code with bash